alvarolop/workshop-gitops-infra-deploy/README.md

 * To configure the top-level domain in AWS Route 53, create a hosted zone for your domain, update the registrar with the provided NS records, and then add the necessary DNS records like A or CNAME to point to your infrastructure.
 This setup links your domain to Route 53, allowing you to manage DNS for your website or services.

 > [!TIP]
-> If you are a Red Hatter, you can order a lab environment on the [Red Hat Demo Platform](https://demo.redhat.com).
+> If you are a Red Hatter, you can order a lab environment on the [Red Hat Demo Platform](https://catalog.demo.redhat.com/catalog?item=babylon-catalog-prod/sandboxes-gpte.sandbox-open.prod&utm_source=webapp&utm_medium=share-link).
 Request environment `Red Hat Open Environments` > `AWS Blank Open Environment`.

-### Pull secret

-Retrieve the Pull Secret given from RedHat OpenShift Cluster Manager [site](https://console.redhat.com/openshift/create) for an AWS IPI installation.
-You should create a `./pullsecret.txt` file containing the pull secret to be used.

 ### Environment variables